benvanik/node-livestreaming/README.md

-node-livestreaming -- HTTP Live Streaming segmenter and manifest support for node.js
+node-livestreaming -- HTTP Live Streaming segmenter for node.js
 ====================================

 node-livestreaming is a library that targets the [HTTP Live Streaming](